 As you know, Google’s top priority is serving users the best online experience possible.
 This is the reason for the changing SERP landscape and various SERP features.

-Google is dynamic when it comes to searches, aligning the search results to be the most relevant and user-friendly.
+Google is dynamic when it comes to searches, ensuring top search results are the most relevant and user-friendly.

 In this sense, Google is constantly adapting to search intent, unlike paid ads which are static and universal to all searchers.
-It’s important to work on SEO to capture these various SERP features — it’s not a wise idea to focus solely on paid search.
+It’s important to work on SEO to capture various SERP features.

 Recommended Reading: You Can't Beat Google's SERP Features, so Join Them!

-Essentially, you cannot be dependent on paid — this would be a huge risk.
-It may be nice to pay and guarantee the traffic, but it’s a false sense of security.
+Essentially, you cannot be solely dependent on paid — this would be a huge risk.
+While paying for guaranteed traffic might seem nice, it’s a false sense of security.

-If trouble arises with paid search and you have no strategy with organic, you are going to drop and have no safety net.
+If trouble arises with paid search and you have no strategy with organic, you're going to drop and have no safety net.

 In seoClarity, you can use SERP Features Analysis to capture more search real estate.
 Use this information to remind executives of the importance of increasing overall search visibility with organic listings, Answer Boxes, images, etc.